Notting Hill is without any doubt, one of the most beautiful places in London.

 The pink flatiron building

-This is the most popular spot of the list, so pack a bag of patience and remember to always respect the neighbors when taking your photos.
+This is the most popular location on this list, so pack a bag of patience and remember to always respect the neighbors when taking your photos.
 I’d recommend you going on weekdays and in the morning, if possible.

 This spot is located really close to Notting Hill Gate Underground Station, so after finishing this route in Notting Hill it’s very easy to continue exploring London!